-Cloth diapers are making a comeback!
-Parents are saying yes to reusable diapers and finding the washing routine a breeze!
-Cloth Reusable Diapers are increasingly becoming a household fixture for new families these days.
+Cloth diapers are making a comeback.
+I used them with both of my kids and didn’t even have a service!
+Diaper rash was almost non-existant, as were blowouts.
+Thank the diaper gods for that..
+Reusable cloth diapers are increasingly becoming a household fixture for new families.
 Parents are more conscious of their choices for their children, more mindful of their spending habits and more aware of how their choices affect the environment.
-When looking at diapering options for their baby, parents are looking to cloth and here is why.
+We have some cloth diapering basics to help you make a good decision.

 1. Better for Baby: Babies in cloth diapers have healthier skin.
 That means less rash and discomfort and a happier baby!

 2. Better for the Family Budget: Families can save upwards of $2000 per child in diapers by using home laundered cloth diapers!